anonymmmmm/AMLS/README.md

 Wget, numpy, pandas, re, nltk, hyperopt, sklearn, tensorflow, keras, matplotlib and seaborn.

-In case the main function runs an error (though it should be impossible), try to change the file name.
+In case the main function runs an error (though it should be impossible), try to change epoch of training model or the file name.